btuhany/GameEngine/OpenGLGameEngine/GameEngine/doc/Notes.md

 ************************************************************
 ******************** TODO **********************************
-- [] Renderer components with render date template
+- [] Renderer components with render date template (or abstract components with data)
 - [] Engine starting settings static class (set DEBUG_MODE and shadow modes from a single place)
 - [] Fixing input lag due to thread sleep
 - [] Fix anonim calls for events